adamjorr/somatic-variation/README.md

 ###What it does
 Removes reads which have a high or low expected coverage level using khmer.

+###Why do we use it
+This is a modified version of a script included in the khmer package.
+The included version of the script does not keep any read pairing information.
+Since we have paired reads and would like to preserve mate pair information, but also want to filter out highly repetitive reads (as described above), we use this script.

 ###Expected output
 3 files: OUTPUT_READS1, OUTPUT_READS2, and OUTPUT_SINGLETONS, which are the first, second, and singleton reads.
 The singleton reads are those that passed filtering, but their mates did not.